JohnHammond/ctf-katana/README.md

 * [`Stegsolve.jar`][Stegsolve.jar]

 	A [Java][Java] [`.JAR`][JAR] tool, that will open an image and let you as the user arrow through different renditions of the image (viewing color channels, inverted colors, and more).
 The tool is surprisingly useful.
+After checking all layers and channels.
+Have a look in the offset!
+For this you need to use the option "Analyse > Stegogram Solver".

 * [`steghide`][steghide]